Full-Time Program

 88% of our graduates so far are BIPOC, 21% have a disability, 21% are parents, 10% identify outside the gender binary, and 1% are veterans.
 Our cohorts have had between 8 and 18 participants so far, and income increase is usually 3-5x.
 The participant-to-technical-program-staff-member ratio has historically been between 5:1 and 9:1.
 We appreciate an average of 98 hours of volunteer support per participant.

 The program usually runs Monday through Friday, 8:00 AM to 5:00 PM (Pacific Time) for six months (from January to June and July to December).
-The whole program is a year long, starting with training at Techtonica, and followed by six months of remote job placement or job search and community support.
-After the first trial month of full-time training, participants who work the hardest and meet and exceed expectations will be invited to continue for the next five months of training with stipends based upon need and funding available.
-We still recommend you save up as much as possible as stipends may not cover all your costs, and we can't provide medical insurance, so we recommend you google programs in your area (like MediCal in California).
+The July 2024 cohort will be just five months, running from July to November.
+The training is followed by six months of remote job placement or job search and community support.
+Participants who work the hardest and meet and exceed expectations will be invited to continue.
+We do not recommend working during the program.
+We do not provide medical medical insurance, so we recommend you google programs in your area (like MediCal in California).
 We also can't help with visas, student or otherwise.

 For participants with ADHD, we can provide accommodations and resources.
 We encourage open communication around what works best for you.